burnbright/silverstripe-bootstrap/README.md

  * Run `npm install` to install grunt and associated requirements.
  * Run `bower install` to get all bower packages.

+Source maps can be used, as can [chrome workspaces](https://developer.chrome.com/devtools/docs/workspaces).

 ## Usage

 From within the theme directory, in terminal: